kringkaste/timeaddup/README.md

 You can modify the result by a number of minutes.
 Just add the string `+10m` to add 10 minutes or `-12m` to subtract 12 minutes from the result.

-## Install for Alfred
+## Install for Alfred on macOS

-If you want to use the script in Alfred, you first have to copy the `timecalc.py` to your site-library folder:
+If you want to use the script in Alfred, you first have to copy the `timecalc.py` to your site-packages folder:

 ```shell
 # Create the folder